 Do you make judgments when things are going well?
-The idea for this post came indirectly from Mark Manson via AP2 of Clear Air Turbulence.
-It’s about meta-feelings.
+If you do, that can stir up meta-feelings.
 Like metacognition is thinking about thinking, meta-feeling is feelings about feelings.

 As a quick detour, we often talk about feeling something when we actually mean thinking.
 Emotions can usually be described in single words.
 If you need a whole phrase to say it, it’s probably a thought rather than an emotion.

-Primary emotions jump up automatically in response to whatever is going on, and then we respond to those emotions secondary emotions or meta-emotions.
-You might be guilty, ashamed, angry, or fearful for feeling [X].
+Primary emotions jump up automatically in response to whatever is going on, and then, based on what we think about those emotions, we respond with secondary emotions or meta-emotions.
+You might feel guilty, ashamed, angry, or fearful for feeling [X].
 There’s nothing you can do about feeling X, because your body is generating that response before you even feel it.
 However, the guilt, shame, anger, and fear are all modifiable.